pedestal/pedestal/guides/README.md

 ## About this repository

-At present, files under the [documentation](documentation) directory are deployed as [pedestal.io/documentation](http://pedestal.io/documentation).

 In the future, we will provide tools to generate properly styled HTML yourself.
 Due to abundant interest, however, we've opted to release these files while they're still a little raw.

 ## Contributing